Dr. Suchandra Basu

 Monday-Friday, 8:30 a.m. - 4:30 p.m.

-The CRCA committee is comprised of faculty, staff, and student members who lead four subcommittees, 1) faculty resources and programs, 2) student opportunities and programs, 3) events, and 4) evaluation and assessment.
+Are you interested in serving on the CRCA Committee?
+The committee is comprised of faculty, staff, and student members who lead four subcommittees, 1) faculty resources and programs, 2) student opportunities and programs, 3) events, and 4) evaluation and assessment.
 Members serve for at least one year, during which they will attend meetings approximately every month during the academic year and once in the summer.

 The Center for Research and Creative Activity strives to identify and provide resources in the form of funds, services, and materials to faculty, students, and the RIC Community to broaden participation in mentored research and creative activity.